-- 4. Sliding Window Width (SWW): The compressor while compressing header fields like Sequence Number (SN) and Timestamp use W-LSB encoding that uses a Sliding Window of width equal to SWW. - 5.
+- 3. Timer_2 (FO_TIMEOUT): The compressor also uses another timer in U-mode and this timer is used to go downward to FO compression level if the compressor is working in SO compression level. - 4.
+Sliding Window Width (SWW): The compressor while compressing header fields like Sequence Number (SN) and Timestamp use W_LSB encoding that uses a Sliding Window of width equal to SWW. - 5.
 W_LSB encoding is used to compress those header fields whose change pattern is known.
 When using this encoding, the compressor sends only the least significant bits.
 The decompressor uses these bits to construct the original value of the encoding fields. - 6. k and n: The ROHC decompressor uses a "k out of n" failure rule, where k is the number of packets received with an error in the last n transmitted packets.
 This rule is used in the state machine of the decompressor to assume the damage of context and move downwards to a state after sending a negative acknowledgment to the compressor, if bi-directional link is used.
 The decompressor does not assume context damage and stays in the current state until k packets arrive with error in the last n packets.
-The k1, n1 values are used to assume dynamic context damage and k2, n2 to assume static context damage. - 7.
+The k1, n1 values are used to assume static context damage. - 7.
 MODE: There are two bits in the header format packets to define the operation mode in which the compressor and the decompressor work.
-There are only three-operation modes, U, O and R mode defined in Bormann et al. (2001).
+There are only three-operation modes, U, O and R mode defined in [2].